Review – Andaz Peninsula Papagayo Resort, Costa Rica

 The resort is gorgeous and huge!
 The staff was happy to pick us up in golf carts if we were going from one side of the resort to the other, which was nice after dinner when it was raining.
 We are normally beach people, but because of the rainy season, the beach just wasn’t….well, pretty.
 I’m sure it is much better during different times of the year.
 We stayed by the adult pool where the cocktails were perfect and the monkey watching was fun.

 On Saturday afternoon, we ventured into Guanacaste to watch the Ole Miss vs Alabama football game.
 Kid #3 goes to Ole Miss and was in the front row of the student section during that game.
 It was pretty cool to see her on TV while watching the game in a Costa Rican bar!

 For dinner, we ate at Chao Pescao’s restaurant at the resort.
-While this restaurant claims to have ‘small plates’, we found them to be quite large and plentiful and we were stuffed both times when we rolled out of there.
+This restaurant claims to have ‘small plates’, but we found them to be quite large.
+We were stuffed both times when we rolled out of there.
 The service, food and live music make this place a wonderful addition to the resort.